-The lakes main allure are its striking blue waters, however, recent archeological expeditions have unearthed an unusual landmark under this already famous lake.
+The lake’s main allure is its striking blue waters, however, recent archeological expeditions have unearthed an unusual landmark under this already famous lake.

-Beneath the lake is the remains of a 3000-year-old settlement, which became submerged entirely due to rising lake waters leaving the city abandoned and in ruins.
+Beneath the lake are the remains of a 3000-year-old settlement, which became submerged entirely due to rising lake waters leaving the city abandoned and in ruins.